Roger-random/SGVHAK_Rover/README.md

 - Activate virtual environment `. venv/bin/activate`.
 Prompt should now be prepended with `(venv)`

 ### Install dependencies
-- All dependencies are described in setup.py and can be installed with `pip install -e .`
+- All Python dependencies are described in setup.py and can be installed with `pip install -e .`
+- All HTML related dependencies are copied in the `\static\` subdirectory and no installation is necessary.
+Because the HTML UI is served up from the Raspberry Pi 3 acting as an access point without actual internet connectivity, we could not ask the user's web browser to download [jQuery](https://jquery.com/) and [Materialize](http://materializecss.com/).
+Instead, we have a local copy to serve up for use.

 ### Start Flask
 - `export FLASK_APP=SGVHAK_Rover`